 6. Set up automatic transfers to savings

 Once you’ve chosen your bank account, set up automatic payments.
-If you know you’ll save $500 every month, for example, have $500 automatically deposited into your account.
+If you know you’ll save $500 every month, for example, have $500 automatically deposited into your savings account.
 This takes the guesswork and pressure off of having to do it yourself.

 7. Review your budget frequently